SAP/cloud-security-services-integration-library/spring-security/Migration_SpringXsuaaProjects.md

   ```

   > :bulb: application plan is served as *main* configuration, you can get it using ``xsuaaServiceConfigurations.get(0)``.
-  > Other configurations, e.g. of plan broker can be accessed with index >= 0.
+  > Other configurations, e.g. of plan broker, can be accessed with index > 0.

 ## Fetch data from token

 #### ``SpringSecurityContext``
-You may have code parts that uses the `SpringSecurityContext` to get the token.
+You may have code parts that use the `SpringSecurityContext` to get the token.
 Just update the import from:
 ````java
 import com.sap.cloud.security.xsuaa.token.SpringSecurityContext;
 ````